Home » All the best vegan recipes from Sweeter than Oats » Simple Vegan White Bean, Potato and Corn Chowder

 What Is Chowder?

-Despite its relatively local etymology (Chowder is a derivation of the French word Chaudiere, which roughly means a “hot pot”, although it could also refer to the word “jowter”, old English for Fishermonger), us closeted Brits don’t really cook Chowder, preferring vegetable, tomato or the Little Black Dress of the soup world, Chicken.
-However, I have recently discovered the joy of Chowder, just as the New Englanders did, so many years ago, when Breton fishermen would serve up huge, bubbling cauldrons of fish soup, freshly made with the catch of the day.
-To this day, Chowder is always affiliated with New England despite there being many deviations from the original French recipes, which would have originally resembled a Bouillabaise.
+However, I have recently discovered the joy of chowder, just as the New Englanders did, so many years ago, when the Breton fishermen would serve up huge, bubbling cauldrons of soup, freshly made with the catch of the day.
+To this day, chowder is always affiliated with New England despite the many deviations from the original French recipes, which would have originally resembled bouillabaisse.
+Some versions add tomatoes, which are more redolent of the original fish stew served up by those French fishermen all those years ago.

-Indeed, such is the widespread popularity of the Chowder that it is noted in Moby Dick and makes an appearance in an episode of the Simpsons.
+Indeed, such is the widespread popularity of chowder that it is noted in Moby Dick and makes an appearance in an episode of the Simpsons.
 Expensive but inferior tinned versions are available on every supermarket shelf, although I often find these need loads of white pepper to give them a bit of flavour.
 That said, I just love the taste of pepper!

-But, for those of us who don’t eat meat or fish, or the unfortunate few who don’t tolerate shellfish, you can forget the fish altogether and make this vegan version using potato and corn.
-The familiar creamy chowder texture is still vivid and the corn adds a wonderful sweetness to the soup that is offset by green peppers and onions.
-Some versions even add tomatoes, which are more redolent of the original fish stew served up by those French fishermen all those years ago.
-My easy vegan corn chowder is the perfect hearty soup for that time of year when it starts to get a little cooler in the evenings, and you dole out cups of the soup with big hunks of bread, to warm up, its savory flavor a bolster against the chill of the cooler months.
+But, if you don’t eat meat or fish, or are one of the unfortunate few who can’t tolerate shellfish, then forget the fish altogether and make this vegan version using potato, cannellini beans and corn.
+The familiar creamy chowder texture is still vivid and the corn adds a wonderful sweetness to the soup, offset by green pepper and onions.
+My vegan corn chowder is the perfect hearty soup for that time of year when it starts to get a little cooler in the evenings, and you dole out cups of the soup with big hunks of bread, to warm up, its savoury flavour a bolster against the chill of the cooler months.

-It is so easy to make my simple vegan clam chowder, using simple ingredients.
 You can use fresh sweet corn or canned, depending on the time of year.
 During the warmer months and corn season, fresh corn is so easy to find, yet I find that this thicker soup is perfect all year round.

 Ingredients